 The Big Provider

 At this stage of the analysis, it must have been difficult for IEA to find a way to make a forecast that would fulfill the political agenda of having production at 120 Mb/d in 2030.
-The reserve data, as discussed above, does not support such a proposition.
+The Reserve data, as discussed above, does not support such a proposition.
 But it was fortunate to be able to find a life-saver in the form of the United Stated Geological Survey.
-The IEA lends credibility to this institution by describing it as “the most authoritative source of estimates of global ultimately recoverable resources of conventional oil”.
-The emphasis is on the words “most authoritative source”, which is far from claiming it to be the most accurate source.
-The USGS commenced its study of world oil following the shocks of the 1970s, and for many years issued sound evaluations at successive meetings of the World Petroleum Congress.
+The IEA lends credibility to this institution by describing it as the most authoritative source of estimates of global ultimately recoverable resources of conventional oil.
+The emphasis is on the words most reliable source, which is far from claiming it to be the most accurate source.
+The USGS commenced its study of world oil following the shocks of the 1970s, and for many years issued sound evaluations at consecutive meetings of the World Petroleum Congress.
 But a departure came with the study of 2000, under the project’s new director, claiming a Mean estimate of the total discovery to 2025 of 3.3 trillion barrels.
-The following Figure illustrates the record of some 65 past estimates by major oil companies, serious institutions and the USGS itself, which average 1.93 trillion barrels, indicating that the latest USGS estimate is far from the consensus.
+The following Figure illustrates the record of some 65 prior estimates by major oil companies, institutions and the USGS itself, which average 1.93 trillion barrels, indicating that the latest USGS estimate is far from the consensus.

-Dr Jeffery Johnson from ExxonMobil was invited to the ASPO conference in Berlin in May 2004.
+Dr. Jeffery Johnson from ExxonMobil was invited to the ASPO conference in Berlin in May 2004.
 He is the Operations Manager for Production Geosciences responsible for Europe, North America, Southeast Asia and Australia.
-He declined to answer a question of why his company was not vigorously drilling for oil in the United States, given that the USGS predicts that there is more then 80 billions barrels are there to be found before year 2025.
+He declined to answer a question of why his company was not vigorously drilling for oil in the United States, given that the USGS predicts that there is more than 80 billion barrels are there to be found before the year 2025.
 The USGS also exaggerates the world potential as evidenced in the following figure.

 Table 3.3 gives the range of the USGS predictions

 The other questionable issue is so-called reserve growth.
-The growth of past officially reported reserves largely reflects the reporting practices of the entity responsible.
-Oil companies are subject to strict stock exchange rules leading to under-statement, whereas OPEC counties have had motives to exaggerate as they compete with each other for production quota based on reported reserves.
+The growth of past officially reported reserves mainly reflects the reporting practices of the entity responsible.
+Oil companies are subject to strict stock exchange rules leading to understatement, whereas OPEC countries have had motives to exaggerate as they compete for production quota based on reported reserves.
 In any event, the growth of reserves has little impact of peak production, as illustrated by the example of the Prudhoe Bay field in Alaska, illustrated below, Figure 13.
-The growth in reported reserves normally coincides with the onset of decline, prolonging the field’s life by extending the tail end of production.
+The growth in reported reserves typically coincides with the onset of decline, prolonging the fields life by extending the tail end of production.